jennifersokolov/jennifersokolov/posts/working-moms-i-see-you.md

 ---
-title: Working Moms--I See You
+title: Moms (with jobs outside the home)--I See You
 date: 2021-02-22T15:30:06.424Z
 summary: This year of covid has caused a precarious clash of roles and responsibilities that has taken a deep toll on your life and work.